jcolemorrison/redux-sagas-authentication-app/README.md

 The guide associated with creating that can be found here:

 [Authorized Resources and Database Migrations with Strongloop's Loopback](http://start.jcolemorrison.com/authorized-resources-and-database-migrations-with-strongloops-loopback/)

----

-Part 3 is still pending for this guide and repo.

----

 To start it up: